namhnguyen0103/UStep/README.md

 - Why this Project?
 This promotes people to stay active, while making the process fun.
 It is especially relevant in a college environment, where students are often stressed and sometimes neglect their physical well-being.
 ## Team Members
 ### Shaswat Ganisshan
-### Arnav Sodhani - Role: Quality and Deadline Manager
+### Arnav Sodhani - Role: Quality and Deadline Manager; Three Issues I Plan To Work On:
 ### Nam Nguyen
 ### Shishir Pai